The True History of “The Rule of Thirds”

 No art form can flourish when it is restricted.
 So let us forget all about what the critics and judges said during the winter months, forget about the magical “golden mean” and “two-thirds,” forget all about the picture that someone else made of the three trees on the hill.
 If you love trees you will wish to photograph them, trying to portray their majesty or strength or beauty.
 Do it your way…

 1959 was the watershed year for the meme.
 The Iowa kids’ project would seem to be the most egregious conflation of these two ideas, but the film would have been almost impossible for anyone outside of the university to see, and likely wouldn’t have been the source of a rippling problem.
 The seeds were sewn, but even with all these isolated mentions in popular culture, this simple rule of thumb wasn’t spreading into photographic discussions; it was consistently and academically ignored for a couple more decades.
-Except from Carlton Wallace.
+Except from Carlton Wallace, who leaned into it.
 From his 1963 book Photography:

 The US Military